Our Team

 Founder

-Irfan completed his PhD at the Department of Art History at the Faculty of Humanities and Social Sciences, University of Zagreb, in 2011.
-His research encompasses modern and contemporary art, design, fashion, and architecture.
-He was a curator-in-residence at the Singapore Art Museum (2024), Fulbright Visiting Scholar at the College for Creative Studies and Wayne State University in Detroit (2019/2020), and a post-doctoral researcher at Ghent University (2013/2014).
-He is the author of the books “Slika krize.
-Kulturne i umjetničke prilike u Bosni i Hercegovini 1990-2020” (Image of Crisis: Cultural and Artistic Circumstances in Bosnia and Herzegovina 1990-2020, Buybook, Sarajevo, 2024) and “Iz/Van konteksta” (Out of Context, Connectum Sarajevo, 2013).
-Hošić is also the editor-in-chief of the nomadic zine Revizor.
-He curated the Pavilion of Bosnia and Herzegovina at the 55th Venice Biennale (2013), as well as several other exhibitions such as “In Search of ‘Other’ Space of Belonging” (2021), “Didactic Wall by Mladen Miljanović” (2019), “Artefacts of a Future Past” (2017) and more.
-He is the founder and president of the Foundation Revizor (2016) as well as the founder and artistic director of the Center for Contemporary Culture KRAK (Bihać, 2020).
-He teaches Art History and Modern Art and Design at the Textile Department at the University of Bihać.
+Irfan Hošić (1977) completed his PhD at the Department of Art History, Faculty of Humanities and Social Sciences, University of Zagreb, in 2011.
+His research focuses on modern and contemporary art, design, fashion, and architecture.
+He has held several prestigious fellowships and residencies, including a curatorship-in-residence at the Singapore Art Museum (2024), a Fulbright Visiting Scholar position at the College for Creative Studies and Wayne State University in Detroit (2019/2020), and a postdoctoral research position at Ghent University (2013/2014).
+As a guest lecturer, he has taught at numerous universities, including the University of Michigan, Florida Gulf Coast University, University of Central Florida, Western Kentucky University, Paderborn University, University of Graz, Vytautas Magnus University (Kaunas), Universidade do Algarve, and Universidade NOVA de Lisboa, among others.
+Hošić has received several notable awards, including the Patterns Lectures Award (Erste Stiftung & WUS Austria, 2016) and the Culture Watch Award for Journalists (BIRN, 2012).
+He is the author of Slika krize.
+Kulturne i umjetničke prilike u Bosni i Hercegovini 1990-2020 (Image of Crisis: Cultural and Artistic Circumstances in Bosnia and Herzegovina 1990-2020, Buybook, Sarajevo, 2024) and Iz/Van konteksta (Out of Context, Connectum Sarajevo, 2013).
+He is also the editor-in-chief of the nomadic zine Revizor and has curated numerous exhibitions, including the Pavilion of Bosnia and Herzegovina at the 55th Venice Biennale (2013).
+Irfan is the founder and president of the Foundation Revizor (2016), as well as the founder and artistic director of the Center for Contemporary Culture KRAK (Bihać, 2020).
+He currently teaches Art History and Modern Art and Design at the Textile Department of the University of Bihać.

 Izela Kešmer